realworldocaml/book/en/inside-the-runtime.md

 The goal of minor collection is to empty the minor heap by moving to the major heap every block in the minor heap that might be used in the future, and updating each pointer to a moved block to the new version of the block.
-A block is *live* if is reachable by starting at some *root* pointer into a block in the minor heap,a nd then following pointers in blocks.
+A block is *live* if it is reachable by starting at some *root* pointer into a block in the minor heap, and then following pointers in blocks.
 There are many different kinds of roots:

 * OCaml stack(s)